 Bell and James was a duo soul group formed by LeRoy Bell (on drums and guitar) and Casey James (on guitar, bass and keyboards).
 They both had played in other bands together before they decided to team up as Bell & James.
 The duo released three albums: Bell & James (1978), Only Make Believe (1979) and In Black and White (1980), and had a number of singles, the most successful and well-known being “Livin’ It Up (Friday Night)” released on A&M Records.
 It reached #15 on the U.S. Hot 100.

 LeRoy Bell also co-wrote many songs for others in partnership with Casey James.
-They were encouraged by LeRoy’s uncle Thom Bell who owned Mighty Three Music, a music production company along with Kenny Gamble and Leon Huff.
-The latter were a famous composing duo collaboration Gamble and Huff to whom Bell and James provided some of their composition.
+They were encouraged by LeRoy’s uncle Thom Bell who owned Mighty Three Music, a music publishing and production company along with Kenny Gamble and Leon Huff.
+The latter were a famous composing duo collaboration Gamble and Huff to whom Bell and James provided some of their compositions.
 Their songs were recorded by a number of groups including:

-- Gladys Knight & the Pips
+Gladys Knight & the Pips

-- The Three Degrees
+The Three Degrees